zactivities/RegistrationSystem/src/README.md

 README

-My solution correctly adds and prints students, faculty, subjects, courses and sections.
+My solution adds and prints
+students, faculty, subjects, courses and sections.
 The only extra class I included was the UndergradStudent class and I created another class because unlike other student types, undergraduates have a student year.
 All